ranjanguddu/ENDPhase1/Session-14/ReadMe.md

 python-code embedding
 ---
 Used Python tokenizer library to take care of INDENT, NEW_LINE, COLON etc. and then parse through spacy_en model.
+Thanks to [Anubhab](https://in.linkedin.com/in/anubhabpanda) for helping me with this Python Tokenizer code.

 Trained Model Output:
 ---